telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 **Step 1** Extract the `/js` and `/styles` directories from the bundle archive and copy them to your web application root directory.

 **Step 2** Include the Kendo UI JavaScript and CSS files in the `head` tag of your HTML document.
-Make sure the common CSS file is registered _before_ the theme CSS file.
+Verify that the common CSS file is registered before the theme CSS file.

 ###### Example